JeanCarletta/HeatHack-Card-Game/_sources/small-heating-changes/10-disable-the-heating-in-summer.md

 set and just rely on the thermostat to keep the heating off, your system may be warming up the boilers just in case.
-In one church with two services a week, we found the system was using 28 kWh even without heating, at a cost of around £9 a month (September 2022 prices).
+In one church with two services a week, we found the system was using 28 kWh even without heating any radiators, at a cost of around £9 a month (September 2022 prices).

 We've given this 1 star, but depending on what's happening in your building, it could be more.
-Radiators are a popular but expensive way of warming croissants in all seasons.
+Radiators are a popular way of warming croissants in all seasons.
-You don't want to disable the heating if it will lose you room hires or make people so cold they bring in space heaters, but in the current climate, some communities will be receptive to the old British tradition of heating from October to May.
+You don't want to disable the heating if it will lose you room hires or make people so cold they bring in space heaters, but in the current climate crisis, some communities will be receptive to the old British tradition of heating from October to May.

 You might want to ask the manufacturer whether turning the boiler off for a few months will void its warranty or if there's anything you need to do to ensure it will start again in the autumn.